Public Lecture PROFESSOR TIM BLANNING, FBA

 To mark the upcoming 250th anniversary of the composer's birth in 1770

-and the Triumph of German Music
+and the German Nation

 Beethoven’s genius was so bright that it would have shone forth in any day or age.
 Yet his impact on both his immediate contemporaries and posterity was greatly magnified by developments beyond his control.
-Using music, images and video clips, Tim Blanning show how Beethoven benefited from being the right person in the right place at the right time.
+Using music, images and video clips, Tim Blanning shows how Beethoven benefited from being the right person in the right place at the right time.

 Tim Blanning is the author of a number of major works on eighteenth century Europe, including The Pursuit of Glory : Europe 1648-1815, The Culture of Power and the Power of Culture and Joseph II.
 He is Emeritus Professor of Modern European History at the University of Cambridge, a Fellow of Sidney Sussex College, Cambridge and a Fellow of the British Academy.
 His latest book, Frederick the Great, won the British Academy Medal 2016.